1Picco/TV-Dynamic-Audio-Control-System/README.md

 ### Samsung compatibility

+The Samsung IR command set used by this project has been developed and tested with the following TV model:

+**Samsung UE43RU7102KXXH**

-The IR transmitter is designed around Samsung TV IR commands.
-Compatibility with a particular Samsung TV depends on the command set used by that TV.
+The Samsung IR codes used by the controller are therefore specifically verified with this model.
+Compatibility with other Samsung TV models may vary depending on the IR command set implemented by the particular TV.

 ### Remote compatibility